SinTan1729/ReVancedBuilder/README.md

     ```

 ## Notes
-- If you installed it using `pipx`, you can figure out the full location of the
+- If you installed it using `uv`, you can figure out the full location of the
 program by running `which ReVancedBuilder`.
 - This app needs some config files to run.
 Download all the config files inside
 `example_configs` directory, namely `build_config`, `chosen_patches`